vrs600/driver-updater/README.md

 ---

 **⚠️ Disclaimer**: Use at your own risk.
 Always create backups before updating drivers.
-This tool uses the official Windows Update catalog.
+This tool uses the official Windows Update catalogue.